GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 * Calling Delete more than once
 * Forgetting to call delete, which results in memory leaks

-If you provide a destructor to free memory then you should apply the **rules of three**, which means in addition to the destructor you should provide a **copy constructor** and a **copy assignemnt operator**.
-This is because when you have more than one copy of an object, by default the detructor is only going to free one of them.
+If you provide a destructor to free memory then you should apply the **rules of three**, which means in addition to the destructor you should provide a **copy constructor** and a **copy assignment operator**.
+This is because when you have more than one copy of an object, by default the destructor is only going to free one of them.
 By providing these you will ensure the destructor gets called for all copies of an object.

 ### Memory Management using Smart Pointers